 The War Veterans movement however eventually pulled out of the consortium.
 Through his involvement of grassroots organisations, James Makamba effectively turned ordinary Zimbabweans into cell phone entrepreneurs.

 ECZ and Telecel Zimbabwe

 One of the main reasons behind the formation of the corporation was to empower local Zimbabweans with the much needed economic and financial tools needed in the local economy.
-This resulted in the corporation targeting local groupings who needed assistance and these included small scale miners, indigenous farmers and traders.
-This resulted in a formidable corporation which went on to control a significant 40% state in the telecoms giant, Telecel Zimbabwe.
+This resulted in the corporation targeting local groupings who needed assistance and these included small-scale miners, indigenous farmers, and traders.
+This resulted in a formidable corporation which went on to control a significant 40% shares state in the telecoms giant, Telecel Zimbabwe.
 In this regard, the Empowerment Corporation of Zimbabwe presented the locals with the golden opportunity to be shareholders in the mobile network service provider.